STHobbes/render/README.md

 # render

-status: porting to github
+status: porting to github, cleanup and update as code and docs are added.
 version: 0.5
-progress: utilities libraries and assignments 1 and 2 posted.
+progress: utilities libraries and assignments 1, 2, and 3 posted.
 TODO: see [TODO list](./TODO.md)

 ## Overview